I'm a Spanish-to-English translator and translation editor.

 I've worked on all manner of literary projects from humorless experimental nonfiction to fanciful children's literature, and some things in between!
 I specialize in texts that involve tedious amounts of research, niche audiences, and a highly calculated impression of spontaneity.

-Look upon a selection of my recent and forthcoming projects, ye Mighty, and despair!
+Look upon a selection of my recent projects, ye Mighty, and despair!

 The Murders of Moisés Ville